 Click on the Live With EPG button, and you will see this screen:

 This is pretty much the same as the Live TV menu, but it’s set out more nicely and (as you can see with the Documentary option) VOD as well.
 Makes it easier than searching through every menu for both live and recorded TV.

 If you only want to watch movies or TV shows, you can click either the Movies or Series button.
 This will give you access to over 5,000 different shows, all on demand.

-Since there are so many channels, here are a few ideas to get you started.
+Like with almost every IPTV service, there are so many channels it can be overwhelming.
+Here are a few good ones to get you started.

 If you’re into soccer (football), the Sports EPL UEFA channels deliver all the best games straight to your Firestick.
 These channels only work when a match is being played, so keep an eye out for fixtures and stream them through Apollo IPTV.

 For American sports and worldwide coverage of the biggest sports leagues, ESPN+ offers everything from golf news to live Olympic events.
 Most of these channels are in English, and there’s plenty of variety to keep you entertained.

 For people wanting to watch the best shows that Britain has to offer, the UK menu has access to the best BBC shows.
 Now you can catch up on the likes of Eastenders, Peaky Blinders, and a whole range of comedies and dramas from the British and Irish Isles.

 If you need to entertain your kids, the Entertainment tab lets you access Disney Junior and plenty of other kids’ channels.
 Search for your favorite shows here, and you can find something to keep your little ones busy.